cs3157/recitations/I-Debugging-GDB/gdb.md

 * `next`
 * `continue`

-#### Protips ####
+#### Tips ####

-Protip: almost all gdb commands can be abbreviated to a single letter.
+Almost all gdb commands can be abbreviated to a single letter.
 Instead of typing `break` you can just type `b`, instead of `continue`, `c`, etc. If you want to list all the breakpoints, you could type `info breakpoints`, but you could also just type `i b`.

-Protip: pressing enter will repeat the most recent command.
+Pressing enter will repeat the most recent command.
 No longer do you need to mash `s` or `n`!

-Protip: Ctl-l is a common unix shortcut to clean up the screen.
+Control-L is a common keyboard shortcut to clean up the screen.
 It can be helpful if your program outputs some weird stuff and it all looks janky.
-Also clears a terminal.
+Also works in bash.

-Protip: you can jump to arbitrary points in execution, but don't you already have enough rope to hang yourself?
+You can jump to arbitrary points in execution, but don't you already have enough rope to hang yourself?

-Protip: `-tui` shows the source code in the top half.
+`-tui` shows the source code in the top half.
 Use the arrow keys to navigate.

-You can quit with `quit`, `q`, and Ctl-D typically.
+You can quit with `quit`, `q`, and Control-D typically.

 ### Core Dumps and gdb ###

-Sometimes your program will encounter a segmentation fault, at which point, printed to the terminal is "Segmentation Fault (core dumped)."
-Now, by default this "core dumped" message doesn't do anything.
+Sometimes your program will encounter a segmentation fault.
+You'll see "Segmentation Fault (core dumped)" printed to the terminal.
+By default, this "core dumped" message doesn't do anything.
 This is because by default core dump files are limited to size 0.
 However, we can change this quite easily by running `ulimit -c unlimited`.
-Now when we seg fault, we'll get a file called "core" in the working directory.
+Now when we segfault, we'll get a file called "core" in the working directory.

-This "core" file provides a picture of the memory at the time the seg fault was encountered.
+This "core" file provides a picture of the memory at the time the segfault was encountered.
 Luckily all of these fancy UNIX tools work great together so we can used gdb to help us do some detective work!
 By running `gdb ./my_program core`, we're instructing `gdb` to load the memory picture at the time of the seg fault.
-We can then navigate around using the gdb commands we just learned (like `bt` and `info locals`) to figure out exactly what caused the seg fault!
+We can then navigate around using the gdb commands we just learned (like `bt` and `info locals`) to figure out exactly what caused the segfault!

 ## Example ##

 It helps to have a concrete example in hand while doing this.
 Let's calculate 2^4, but let's do it the old fashioned way, where exponentiation is repeated multiplication, and multiplication is repeated addition.